Impact of 2020 Iowa Derecho

 The damage caused by the August 10, 2020 Iowa Derecho, a specific type of severe thunderstorm system, continues to be a major focus of the market, particularly in regard to Iowa corn production losses.
 According to the Iowa Agriculture Secretary, severe impacts occurred across 3.6 million acres of corn in 36 counties, with yield losses of 25-50% expected in this area.
 If this estimate is correct, it implies a production loss of about 175-350 million bushels (Mb) in Iowa alone.

-As discussed in last week’s CropProphet weekly crop commentary, CropProphet’s response to the windstorm is limited to the impact of worsened USDA crop ratings, because CropProphet does not include weather predictors that directly capture severe storms (wind or hail).
+As discussed in a CropProphet weekly crop commentary, CropProphet’s response to the windstorm is limited to the impact of worsened USDA crop ratings, because CropProphet does not include weather predictors that directly capture severe storms (wind or hail).
 The USDA’s reported Iowa corn condition did worsen notably in the August 17, 2020 crop progress report, and CropProphet’s internal corn production model based on crop ratings dropped by 50 Mb for Iowa.
 This loss will increase in the next few weeks but the “official” CropProphet forecast for Iowa will drop much less, because the crop condition model provides only about a third of the predictability at this time of year.
 In the past week, the CropProphet corn production forecast dropped by 13 Mb in Iowa but rose by 30 Mb on a national basis.

 Iowa Derecho – Previous Years